dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 ----------------------+-------
  demo_races_2015_2017 |    60
 ```

+{{< image src="fig-partition-merge.svg" title="Three yearly range partitions of demo_races holding 19, 21 and 20 races, merged into a single partition covering 2015–2018 with all 60 rows.
+The statement is atomic but not online: ACCESS EXCLUSIVE is taken on the parent and on every partition involved." >}}

 All 60 rows survived the merge, now living in one partition instead of
 three. `SPLIT PARTITION` runs the same idea in reverse — useful once a